 Speaking of Tom McFarlin, his personal blog is a thoughtful and informative extension of his work at Tuts+.
 The topics he writes about are heavily geared towards programmers, but these are interspersed with posts on discussions such as The Hate and Vitriol of WordPress and Developer Distractions: The Available Tools.

 Smashing Magazine is one of the first web development/design blogs I remember reading.
 The WordPress articles are posted almost monthly, but the site contains a large back catalog of articles by some recognisable WordPress personalities, such as Siobhan McKeown and Tom McFarlin.

 The posts are usually in-depth and well-researched.

-WP Mayor regularly publishes how-tos, just like WP Beginner.
+WP Mayor regularly publishes how-tos.
 The posts are usually a mix of beginner and intermediate level stuff, with a few promotions thrown in for good measure.

 ManageWP is another regularly updated WordPress blog featuring, tips and tricks, how-tos and reviews.